21 Ways To Improve The Relationship With Your Child When You’re Feeling Disconnected From Each Other

 The Mom Guilt

-Parents spend more time with their kids than ever before, according to this study.
-Moms in 1965 might have spent more time at home with children, but they only spent 54 minutes on child care activities.
+Parents spend more time with their kids than ever before.
+Moms in 1965 might have spent more time at home with children, but they only spent 54 minutes on child care activities (according to this study).
 Moms in 2012 nearly doubled that, reporting 104 minutes per day.
 But at the same time, parents are becoming more and more distracted by their cell phones than ever.

 Like many other parents, I constantly feel guilty for not being present enough around my kids.
 Even if I spend the whole day with them, I always end up feel guilty for something at the end of the day.